Rudy Moise: Criticism

 Moise was criticized in 2009 for his likeness being used for the historical Haitian monument at Franklin Square in Savannah, Georgia.
 Other Haitian community leaders have voiced their displeasure, such as Phillip Brutus calling it "sacrilege" and "corrupting history".
 Brutus went on to say, "Haitians hold this very dear to their hearts.
 They take it very seriously, and when someone tampers with this, it unleashes all sorts of anger and anguish."
 The opposition vowed to get the statues replaced with more accurate facial depictions.

 Moise said he was approached by organizers about completing Savannah's Haitian memorial after a campaign to collect small donations for it had stalled.
 Moise agreed to the request for funds and mentioned that sculptor James Mastin had asked him to sit for the piece because of his past experience as a magazine model.

 Personal life

 Moise is married to his wife Mirjam, who is of German–Caymanian descent.
+He is Catholic.